 When injuries occur, some are quick to self-diagnose themselves with a disc injury before they are even seen from a health care professional.
-Whether it might be from playing a sport, motor vehicle accident, or purely just from performing a wrong movement.
-Many Patients claim they have disc injuries, but may not understand what a disc herniation or disc injury is before diagnosing themselves with it.
+Whether it might be from a sports injury, motor vehicle accident, or purely just from performing a wrong movement.
+Many Patients claim they have disc injuries but may not understand what a disc herniation or disc injury is before diagnosing themselves with it.
 Let’s take a closer look, step by step, at disc injuries to understand what they really are and how they present themselves to our patients in Burbank.

 Disc injuries can lead to radicular pain, which can be classified as nerve root irritation.
 This can present as pain, numbness or tingling traveling down the arms or the legs for example.
 Generally, Chiropractors help with the pain that is associated with this condition.
 If there is spinal cord stenosis or narrowing, it can present as: saddle paresthesia or anesthesia, recent onset of bowel and bladder dysfunction, trouble sleeping at night, and loss of tendon reflex to name a few.
 All of these signs and symptoms presented with spinal canal stenosis require immediate medical attention.
 Disc herniation or irritation can also present with general dull, sore, achy localized pain, or even feel sharp.
 There might also be radiation down the leg, to the knee or foot, which can then be indicative of nerve involvement.
 Decrease in flexibility and range of motion can also be seen.